 Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 37 Mobility/Transportation Guideline 7: Circulation A.6: The proposal's transportation facilities are compatible with and support access to surrounding land uses, and contribute to the appropriate development of adjacent lands.
-The proposal includes at least one continuous roadway through the development, adequate street stubs, and relies on cul-de-sacs only as short side streets or where natural features limit development of "through" roads. ✓ The proposal has adequate access and is not required to connect to any other abutting use due to the intensity of uses surrounding the development and private drives.
-38 Mobility/Transportation Guideline 7: Circulation A.9: The proposal includes the dedication of rights-of-way for street, transit corridors, bikeway and walkway facilities within or abutting the development. √ The applicant is proposing right of way dedication.
-39 Mobility/Transportation Guideline 8: Transportation Facility Design A.8: Adequate stub streets are provided for future roadway connections that support and contribute to appropriate development of adjacent land. √ There are developments to the north and south that contain drives but both developments are multi-family.
-The property to the south has a private drive.
-40 Mobility/Transportation Guideline 8: Transportation Facility Design A.9: Avoid access to development through areas of significantly lower intensity or density if such access would create a significant nuisance. ✓ This site is accessed directly from a collector level road and does not appear to impact surrounding single family uses.
-41 Mobility/Transportation Guideline 8: Transportation Facility Design A.11: The development provides for an appropriate functional hierarchy of streets and appropriate linkages between activity areas in and adjacent to the development site. √ By connecting to the existing street network, the appropriate linkages are made.
-42 Mobility/Transportation Guideline 9: Bicycle, Pedestrian and Transit A.1/2: The proposal provides, where appropriate, for the movement of pedestrians, bicyclists and transit users around and through the development, provides bicycle and pedestrian connections to adjacent developments and to transit stops, and is appropriately located for its density and intensity. √ A sidewalk is being provided along the frontage of Smyrna Parkway as well as within the development site.
+The proposal includes at least one continuous roadway through the development, adequate street stubs, and relies on cul-de-sacs only as short side streets or where natural features limit development of "through" roads.
+V The proposal has adequate access and is not required to connect to any other abutting use due to the lower intensity of uses surrounding the development.
+38 Mobility/Transportation Guideline 7: Circulation A.9: The proposal includes the dedication of rights-of-way for street, transit corridors, bikeway and walkway facilities within or abutting the development. ~ No ROW dedication will be required.
+39 Mobility/Transportation Guideline 8: Transportation Facility Design A.8: Adequate stub streets are provided for future roadway connections that support and contribute to appropriate development of adjacent land.
+NA There are no private or public streets associated with this site.
+40 Mobility/Transportation Guideline 8: Transportation Facility Design A.9: Avoid access to development through areas of significantly lower intensity or density if such access would create a significant nuisance. ~ Access to the site is from a public right of way.
+41 Mobility/Transportation Guideline 8: Transportation Facility Design A.11: The development provides for an appropriate functional hierarchy of streets and appropriate linkages between activity areas in and adjacent to the development site. ~ By connecting to the existing street network, the appropriate linkages are made.
+42 Mobility/Transportation Guideline 9: Bicycle, Pedestrian and Transit A.1/2: The proposal provides, where appropriate, for the movement of pedestrians, bicyclists and transit users around and through the development, provides bicycle and pedestrian connections to adjacent developments and to transit stops, and is appropriately located for its density and intensity. ~ Sidewalks within the site connect to the existing network of sidewalks located within the area.

 Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 43 Livability/Environment Guideline 10: Flooding and Stormwater The proposal's drainage plans have been approved by MSD, and the proposal mitigates negative impacts to the floodplain and minimizes impervious area.
-Solid blueline streams are protected through a vegetative buffer, and drainage designs are capable of accommodating upstream runoff assuming a fully-developed watershed.
-If streambank restoration or preservation is necessary, the proposal uses best management practices. √ MSD has no issues with the proposal.
+Solid blueline streams are protected through a vegetative buffer, and drainage designs are capable of accommodating upstream runoff assuming a fully- developed watershed.
+If streambank restoration or preservation is necessary, the proposal uses best management practices. ✓ MSD has no issues with the proposal.
 44 Livability/Environment Guideline 13: Landscape Character A.3: The proposal includes additions and connections to a system of natural corridors that can provide habitat areas and allow for migration.
 NA This area is highly developed with no contiguous natural corridors to connect to.
-45 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. ✓ There are existing utility connections on site.
-46 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. √ There are existing public water connections.
-47 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. √ The Health Department has no issues with the proposal.
+45 Community Facilities Guideline 14: Infrastructure A.2: The proposal is located in an area served by existing utilities or planned for utilities. ~ There are existing utility connections on site.
+46 Community Facilities Guideline 14: Infrastructure A.3: The proposal has access to an adequate supply of potable water and water for fire-fighting purposes. ~ There are existing public water connections.
+47 Community Facilities Guideline 14: Infrastructure A.4: The proposal has adequate means of sewage treatment and disposal to protect public health and to protect water quality in lakes and streams. ~ The Health Department has no issues with the proposal.